 11% of all IVDs expected under IVDR will need a Notified Body EU TDA certificate.
 This is a separate workload for Notified Bodies, since such devices will also require EU QMS certification.
-3.024 devices need both EU QMS and EU TDA certification (representing roughly 75% of the EU market revenue).
+3.042 devices need both EU QMS and EU TDA certification (keeping in mind that the survey data covers roughly 75% of the EU market revenue).